jdevstatic-tutorials/intro-to-text-based/README.md

 while the core is C language.
 For Google, one is Java and the core is still C language.

-Again, limitations of your graphical coding:
+Limitations of graphical coding:
 1. It will be very slow for a very big project
-(a typical code base in the world of software development is composed of thousands of lines, others amounting to more than a million lines of code).
+(a typical codebase in the world of software development is composed of thousands of lines, others amounting to more than a million lines of code).